-This house is not within the bounds of East Wilson Historic District.
+This triple-A cottage is not within the bounds of East Wilson Historic District.
 However, South Lodge Street — below the warehouse district — has been an African-American residential area since the turn of the twentieth century.